DurendaleSabo/React-Express-App-Template/README.md

 * Use `npm install` to install all dependencies.
 * To use it first build the react app with `npm run build` then start the server with `npm run start`.
+* Or you can just do `npm run build/run` to do both.

 ## Available npm scripts